UK signs treaty on defense, trade and migration with Germany as Europe bolsters security

 It includes a promise to “assist one another, including by military means, in case of an armed attack on the other,” though it's unclear what practical impact that will have, since both countries are NATO members and bound by the alliance's mutual defense pact.

-Starmer said the treaty — signed at London’s V&A Museum, which is named after Queen Victoria and her German husband, Prince Albert — was a “statement of intent, a statement of our ambition to work ever more closely together.”
+Starmer said the treaty — signed at London’s V&A Museum, which is named after Queen Victoria and her German husband, Prince Albert — sealed a “partnership with a purpose.”

+“We see the scale of the challenges our continent faces today, and we intend to meet them head on," Starmer said during a joint news confernce at an Airbus defense and space factory north of London.

 The U.K.-Germany treaty follows agreements signed during a state visit last week by President Emmanuel Macron, in which France and Britain pledged to coordinate their nuclear deterrents for the first time.